 How To Give Feedback Effectively to Your Team

 Giving feedback is a critical element of leading your team and becoming a more confident leader.
-Follow these best practice tips to ensure you are giving feedback that helps your employees grow and succeed in their role.
+Follow these best practice tips to ensure you are providing feedback that helps your employees grow and succeed in their role.
 Doing this well, will underpin your ability to build a strong and productive team that will meet any challenge that comes their way.

 To learn even more about giving and receiving feedback, check out Feedback Conversations with Leisa Molloy on The Culture of Leadership podcast.